tarek-sanat/Mortal-Kombat-DB/README.md

 ### Prerequisites

-What need to install and how to install them
+What you need to install and how to install them

 ```
  - Django